srinivaskollipoti/Scheduler/ServiceScheduler/README.md

 ## Introduction

-A service scheduler for an in-person customer service center

-checkin: A micro-service to persist new checkin into database while validating customer details.
+Checkin: A micro-service to persist new check-ins into the database while validating customer details.

-scheduler: A service layer which polls mysql db for new checkins and priortize the service availing queue.
+Scheduler: A service layer which polls the MySQL database for new check-ins and prioritizes the service-availing queue.

-Mysql: A Relational database which holds customers and in-person appointment data.
+MySQL: A relational database that holds customer and in-person appointment data.

 ## Directory Structure

-     checkin         : A Python based microservices
-     scheduler       : A Python based microservices
+Checkin: A Python-based micro-service.

+Scheduler: A Python-based micro-service.

-     mysql           : A MySQL schema and test data
+MySQL: A MySQL schema and test data.

 ## System Design